A Fight for Private Property Rights

 - Montana: Squatters must occupy property for 5 years and be the only resident.

 Next up is squatters' rights in Alabama.
 Alabama squatting law will soon come to fruition.
+Most states are using Florida's law as a guide.

 Conclusion: Protecting Your Property with Professional Management

 The New Florida Squatters Law (HB 621) offers much-needed protection for property owners.
 Other laws are coming soon, including the new BOI Reporting starting on January 1, 2025.
-The Florida new squatter law is a great way for all to have a better understanding of how to gain their private property back Most are thankful for the new squatters law in Florida.

 Frequently Asked Questions